What Is a Work Portfolio? (Plus How To Build One)

 These materials should include:

 Try to tailor your resume to specific employers or job positions.
 Your resume should include your contact information, professional summary, work experience and education including relevant certifications and licenses.

 Review the job description and select the skills that align with your own, along with any others you feel make you a strong candidate.
 Consider dividing the list into categories, such as hard, soft and self-taught skills.

 You can include an "about me" section in your portfolio.
 Interviewers frequently begin by asking you to tell them about yourself.
 Preparing this section of your portfolio will help you answer this question

 You can include a reference contact page and testimonials from clients that demonstrate your professional qualities, skills and abilities.
-Aim to include three to five people that are willing to speak to your professional performance.
+Aim to include three to five people that are willing to positively address your professional performance.

 Use samples that showcase your range of skills.
 Depending on your profession, your portfolio should include a wide variety of writing samples, photographs, images, project summaries or reports.
 If you don't have professional experience, consider using work from school, club or volunteer projects.